RJvH/dapr-workshop/docs/assignment-2.md

 ![open terminal](../docs/images/assignment2_open_terminal.png)

-A new terminal window (propably Powershell) will be opened with 'assignment-2' as the working directory.
+A new terminal window (probably Powershell) will be opened with 'assignment-2' as the working directory.

 ### Step 2.
 Create new ASP.NET Project